Restlessness and the Unconscious: Finding Stillness in a Distracted World

 According to Jungian psychology, this anxiety brought on by an internal disconnection is the root cause of restlessness.

-To better understand how this might be so, we need to take a quick look at how the Buddhist and Hindu traditions view dreams.
+To better understand how this might be so, let’s examine how the Buddhist and Hindu traditions view dreams.

-From their philosophy, there are four basic levels of reality:
+From these Eastern philosophies, there are four basic levels of reality:

 We are most familiar with the gross world.
 It’s the 3-dimensional plane from which our egos operate in the waking state.